 The peak potential time for hurricanes here in New Jersey runs from mid-August through the end of October.
 Although Hurricane Sandy occurred eight years ago, it is still on people’s minds.
 An average hurricane season is predicted to have between 15-18 named storms, however each season is different, and no two seasons are alike.
 According to NOAA, the 2020 hurricane season is predicted to be “60% chance of an above-average.”

-Considering this information, the more prepared you are, the better the odds that you won’t suffer flood damage as severely as if no preparation were taken.
+Considering this information, the more prepared you are, the better the odds that you won’t suffer flood or water damage as severely as if no preparation were taken.